PracticalParticle/Guardian/certora/README.md

 1. Create a new `.spec` file in the `specs/` directory
 2. Create a new `.conf` file in the `conf/` directory
+3. Consider creating a harness contract in the `harness/` directory
+4. Import the environment model for standardized assumptions
-3. Add the verification job to the GitHub Actions workflow
+5. Add the verification job to the GitHub Actions workflow
-4. Consider creating a harness contract for libraries or complex contracts

 ## Best Practices